canonical-web-and-design/practices/coding/stylesheets.md

 </div>
 ```

-The should be achieved by referencing parent selectors using the
-ampersand character.

 New code should be written using the full class names, to enable findability and to lower the cognitive load of navigating a medium to large partial.
 For example:

 ```